Tuvix: Tuvix (character)

 Tom Wright spoke on his interpretation of the character in 1997: he felt the two constituent halves of Tuvix "represent[ed] the left and the right side of the brain—where one is weak the other is strong, and vice versa."

 In his 2005 book, Teleportation: The Impossible Leap, David J. Darling notes that while Tuvix was well-liked by other characters, his fate was in fact ultimately determined not by his arguments or the decision of the captain, but by the "[e]nsemble casting and contractual arrangements" of the show.
 Wright also felt the separation of Tuvix was inevitable from a perspective of dramatic necessity.
 A UPN promotional video for the episode played on expectations of the audience to like Tuvix at the cost of the Tuvok and Neelix characters.

-Over 25 years after it first aired, the character of Tuvix continued to be a hot-button topic, not only because the character was well-liked, but because of Janeway's decision.
+Over 25 years after the episode first aired, the character of Tuvix continued to be a hot-button topic, not only because the character was well-liked, but because of Janeway's decision.
 John Van Citters was ViacomCBS' vice president of franchise planning and Star Trek brand development, and in his many discussions with franchise artists and fans, Tuvix continued to be "over-indexed for a character that’s only made one appearance."
-Star Trek: Lower Decks showrunner Mike McMahan described the character and his fate as a touchstone for "Deep Lore Trekkie[s]", Voyager novelist Kirsten Beyer defended Janeway's decision as one of two terrible choices, Mohamed Noor wouldn't agree with her decision while unable to call it irrational or immoral, and even US Representative Alexandria Ocasio-Cortez skirted the debate, saying, "One thing I learned watching Janeway growing up is how leadership means being responsible for working through dilemmas w/ no clear answers."
+Star Trek: Lower Decks showrunner Mike McMahan described the character and his fate as a touchstone for "Deep Lore Trekkie[s]".
+Voyager novelist Kirsten Beyer defended Janeway's decision as one of two terrible choices.
+Mohamed Noor wouldn't agree with her decision while unable to call it irrational or immoral.
+In 2020, Alexandria Ocasio-Cortez was a member of the US House of Representatives from New York City when she spoke about Janeway's decision in "Tuvix", saying, "One thing I learned watching Janeway growing up is how leadership means being responsible for working through dilemmas w/ no clear answers."

 Tuvix was never mentioned again during Voyager's remaining five seasons.